taskotale/cs50project/README.md

         - This route returns a render_template with necessary information to display the selected list of books.

     - The add_book route.
         - This route if accessed by "GET" returns an html page that allows the user to select the way they want to add a book.
-If "POST", this route will gather details to make a book object that will be saved in the __session__ and redirect to "/add_book_confirm" route.
+If "POST", this route will gather details to make a book object that will be saved in the session and redirect to "/add_book_confirm" route.
         - There are 3 ways to input details and add a book:
-            1. __Search by The International Standard Book Number (ISBN)__.
+            1. Search by The International Standard Book Number (ISBN).
 If user submits ISBN, the route will fetch a response from the Google API with the **get_book_data()** function from api_requests.py.
-            2. __Search by barcode image. __ If the user submits an image with a barcode on it, the _ _decode_ _ function from pyzbar.pyzbar library will extract the ISBN and use the same path as the previous method.
+            2. Search by barcode image.
+If the user submits an image with a barcode on it, the _ _decode_ _ function from pyzbar.pyzbar library will extract the ISBN and use the same path as the previous method.
-            3.__Manual input__.
+            3.Manual input.
 If this option is selected and sent thru, the route will create the book object based on the manual user input form.

     - The add_book_from_find route.
         This route is used to make an object out of the details found online with the 'Find' option and redirect to the "/add_book_confirm" route.